Go to AAD Home

 Dermatologists ran the research studies that led the U.S. Food and Drug Administration (FDA) to approve JAK inhibitors for conditions that dermatologists treat

-Thanks to this breakthrough research, JAK inhibitors are FDA approved to treat conditions ranging from eczema to vitiligo.
+Thanks to this breakthrough research, JAK inhibitors are FDA approved to treat conditions that include eczema, psoriasis, and vitiligo.

 Dermatologist talking with patient about taking a JAK inhibitor